 RE-EXHIBITION → RE-EXHIBITION → RE-EXHIBITION →

-Jing He, Tian Jiang, Weiyi Li, Lishan Liu, He Wei and HU Naishu, Chao Wang, Jingyi Wang, Jiannan Wu, Liu Yan, Funa Ye, Jiang Ye, Yi Zhou, Zijie Zhu
+Participating Artists: Jing He, Tian Jiang, Weiyi Li, Lishan Liu, He Wei and HU Naishu, Chao Wang, Jingyi Wang, Jiannan Wu, Liu Yan, Funa Ye, Jiang Ye, Yi Zhou, Zijie Zhu

-"Re-" is curated by Naiyi Wang, co-curated by Yi Zhou,
+"Re-" is curated by Naiyi Wang, co-curated by Yi Zhou, generously supported by Flux Factory.

 January 9th-14th, 2016

-Open Hours: 12-6 pm (Mon-Sun)
+Open Hours: 12-6pm (Mon-Sun)

-Place: Flux Factory / Gallery
+Venue: Flux Factory

-Add: 39-31 29th Street, Long Island City, New York 11101
+39-31 29th Street, Long Island City, NY 11101

 Artists have always employed the "re-", as in "rearrange," "reselect," "restructure," "represent," "reproduce," and "rectify."
 The tradition of "re-" in the age of mechanical reproduction can be traced back to the beginning of the last century, when Dadaists used collages, photomontages and assemblages to express their views on modern life.
 In the 1960s, Marcel Duchamp repurposed ordinary objects and turned them into art with his series of readymades.
 From there, appropriation art emerged and starting in the early 1990s, an increasing number of artists developed their own style by reselecting, reproducing, and restructuring daily objects.